Halloween (2018 film): Plot

 On October 29, 2018, infamous serial killer Michael Myers, who has been institutionalized at Smith's Grove Psychiatric Hospital for 40 years following his killing spree in Haddonfield, is being prepared for transfer to a maximum-security prison.
-True crime podcasters Aaron Korey and Dana Haines visit the hospital and, during their encounter, Aaron displays the mask that Michael wore in 1978 to him, to no effect.
+True crime podcasters Aaron Korey and Dana Haines visit the hospital, where Aaron displays Michael's mask to him, to no effect.

-In Haddonfield, Laurie Strode, the only survivor of Michael's killing spree, still lives in fear of him and now drinks heavily and rarely leaves her heavily fortified house.
+In Haddonfield, Laurie Strode still lives in fear of him, drinking heavily and rarely leaving her heavily fortified house.
 She has a strained relationship with her daughter Karen, whom the state took away from her when Karen was 12.
-Allyson, Laurie's granddaughter, does try to maintain a relationship with her grandmother.
-The night of October 30, as Michael is being transferred, the bus crashes and patients begin to wander into the road.
-The accident causes a father and son to stop to see what is happening.
-Michael murders them both, takes their truck, and returns to Haddonfield.
+Allyson, Laurie's granddaughter, tries to maintain a relationship with her grandmother.
+The night of October 30, as Michael is being transferred, the bus crashes and Michael escapes after murdering two people and stealing their truck.

 On the morning of October 31, Michael sees Aaron and Dana visiting his sister Judith's grave.
-He follows them to a gas station where he kills them both, as well as a mechanic for his coveralls, before recovering his mask from Aaron's car.
-Deputy Frank Hawkins, who arrested Michael in 1978, tries to convince Sheriff Barker that Michael is dangerous after learning that he has escaped.
-Laurie also learns of Michael's escape and attempts to warn Karen, but Karen dismisses her concerns, urging Laurie to move on with her life.
+He kills them both, as well as a mechanic for his coveralls, before recovering his mask from Aaron's car.
+Laurie learns of Michael's escape and attempts to warn Karen, but Karen dismisses her concerns, urging Laurie to move on.

-Later that night, Allyson finds her boyfriend, Cameron, cheating on her at a costume party and leaves with his friend Oscar.
-Meanwhile, while babysitting a boy named Julian, Allyson's best friend Vicky and her boyfriend Dave are killed by Michael.
-Deputy Hawkins and Laurie overhear the incident on the radio and go over to the house.
-Laurie sees Michael for the first time in 40 years, and shoots him in the shoulder before he flees.
-The police take Laurie, Karen, and her husband Ray to Laurie's home for protection and a squad car remains outside the residence.
-Deputy Hawkins promises to find Allyson and bring her to be with the family.
+That night, Allyson finds her boyfriend, Cameron, cheating on her at a party and leaves with his friend Oscar.
+Allyson's best friend Vicky and her boyfriend Dave are both killed by Michael.
+Deputy Frank Hawkins, who arrested Michael in 1978, and Laurie overhear the incident on radio and go over to the house.
+Laurie sees Michael for the first time in 40 years and shoots him before he flees.
+The police take Laurie, Karen, and her husband Ray to Laurie's home for protection.